Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 UNF threads on steering shaft.
 IMPORTANT - For easier installation of

-splines inside steering wheel and on shaft), then torque nut to 65 ft. lb.
+hub and steering shaft, then torque nut to 65 ft. lb.
+High quality

 Felt Sealing Washer for